nateleavitt/docker-rails-postgres/README.md

 ### TODO###

 - would be nice to have a setup script that
-  - renames all files with 'drwp' entries to a custom name (project)
+  - renames all files with 'drp' entries to a custom name (project)
     - rails/config/database.yml
     - rails/config/environments/production.rb
     - rails/config/initializers/session_store.rb